alexconst/alexconst.github.io/technical/packer.md

 ERROR: handshake error: ssh: handshake failed: read tcp 127.0.0.1:3213: connection reset by peer https://github.com/mitchellh/packer/issues/788#issuecomment-36421299
 PROBLEM: the /etc/rc.d/rc.local file needs to be cleaned up to have the proper SSH keys instead of Amazon keys.
-NOTE: but for local installations from DVD this should not be case.
-Maybe something else went wrong...
 NOTE: also make sure that the user running packer has his own SSH keys!

 - vmware builds result in failure to retrieve preseed file